-In common with many charitable organizations, the Foundation derives contributions from the general public, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Foundation and we were not able to determine whether any adjustments might be necessary to contribution revenues, excess of revenue over expenses, assets and fund balances.
+In common with many not-for-profit organizations, the Foundation derives revenue from fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Foundation.
+Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, assets and fund balances.
+Our audit opinion on the financial statements for the year ended December 31, 2014 was modified accordingly because of the possible effects of this limitation in scope.